jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R12.2.1 Streptococcus Distribution

-In the hierarchical clustering ([above](#r92-hierarchical-clustering-heatmaps)), we observed the relative abundance and prevalence of Streptococci varied between host genus.
-We therefore wished to explore this further - given the interest in human evolutionary history regarding the role of amylase copy number variation (see main publication for an overview), and certain groups of Streptococci displaying amylase activity.
+In the hierarchical clustering ([above](#r92-hierarchical-clustering-heatmaps)), we observed the relative abundance and prevalence of streptococci varied between host genus.
+We therefore wished to explore this further - given the interest in human evolutionary history regarding the role of amylase copy number variation (see main publication for an overview), and certain groups of streptococci displaying amylase-binding activity.

 Firstly, we looked at the distribution of different types of streptococci groups within each of our host genera.
 We generated a 'consensus' table of streptococci